githubtraining/continuous-delivery-aws/responses/08_test.md

 Now that the proper configuration and workflow files are present, let's test this action out!

-## Step 7: Test the staging action
+## Step 7: Test the GitHub Actions workflows

 In this pull request, there's a small change to the game.
 Once you add the label, you should be able to see the deployment!